Baraat

-The baraat can become a large procession, with booking its own band, dancers, and budget.
+In the previous eras, the groom used to travel on a mare, chariots or even elephants, though now often travel on vintage cars.
+The baraat can become a large procession, with its own band, dancers, and budget.
 The groom and his horse are covered in finery and do not usually take part in the dancing and singing; that is left to the "baraatis" or people accompanying the procession.
 The groom usually carries a sword.
-The term baraati is also more generically used to describe any invitee from the groom's side.
+The term baraati is also more generically used to describe any invitee from the groom' side.
 Traditionally, baraatis are attended to as guests of the bride's family.

 The baraat, headed by a display of fireworks and accompanied by the rhythm of the dhol, reaches the meeting point, where the elders of both the families meet.
-In Indian Hindu weddings, the groom is greeted with garlands, tilak and aarti.
-In traditional Indian weddings, baraats are welcomed at the wedding venue with the sound of shehnais or nadswaram, which are considered auspicious at weddings by Hindus.
+In north Indian Hindu weddings, the groom is greeted with garlands, tilak and aarti.
+In traditional baraats, the groom is welcomed at the venue with the sound of shehnais or nadaswaram, which are considered auspicious at weddings by Hindus.

 Etymology

 The word Baraat is derived from Sanskrit word Varayātrā (वरयात्रा) literally meaning groom's procession.
+In Bengali, the baraat is usually referred to as "Borjatri" (বরযাত্রী) when the groom along with his family members, friends and closest relatives leave for the bride's home which is the venue of the marriage.

+Dogra Baraat

+In Dogra tradition, baraat is organized with great pomp and show.
+It is also known as Janjh in Dogri.
+When the groom gets ready, he is adorned with Sehra by his maternal uncle.
+This is known as Sehrabandhi.
+After this, Ghodi-chadha takes place where groom rides the horse with sword in his hand.
+The horse is offered fodder and chana daal.
+The sisters of groom adorn groom with necklaces of gold or silver or even currency notes.
+Dogri folk songs called ghodia are sung.
+And sisters in law apply kajal on groom's eyes.
+Dhol and musical instruments are played and the family members and friends of groom dance in joy.
+The baraat halts temporarily at local Mandir for darshan.
+This ceremony is called Dev Karaj.
+In older times, when baraat used to travel long distances, then women of household used to stay at home.
+They would celebrate the marriage by performing Jagarna dance.
+When the baraat reaches wedding venue, fireworks are displayed.
+The groom is welcomed by his mother in law by applying tilak & aarti and offering him sweets and Dogra dish Suchi.
+After this, the ceremony of Milini takes place.
+Relatives of both the groom and bride meet and exchange gifts.
+Ladies from the bride's side may then sing a special song called sidnya (humorous song).
+After the completion of wedding rituals, the groom typically will bring the bride to his home.